Geeks in Phoenix

 Check the power connection

-Next, you will want to ensure your computer is properly plugged in and all cables are securely connected.
+Next, you will want to ensure your computer is properly plugged in and that all cables are securely connected.
 This may sound obvious, but it's a common mistake that can easily be overlooked.
-Check that the power cable is plugged into the computer's power supply and an electrical outlet.
+Check that the power cable is securely plugged into the computer's power supply and an electrical outlet.
 Additionally, ensure that your monitor, keyboard, and mouse are all connected properly.

 Check the PSU (Power Supply Unit)